 Coach Valerie Long-

 Coach Long has been coaching the sport of volleyball for over eighteen years.
-She has been direcotr or co-director of Carolina and Palmetto region clubs for seven years.
+She has been director or co-director of Carolina and Palmetto region clubs for eight years.
 Her passion for the sport is evident in her enthusiasm with her teams, both at practice and during tournaments.
 Her vision for the War Eagles is to increase the love of volleyball throughout the York County region by introducing players to the sport and developing each player to be highly competitive locally, regionally and nationally.

 Coach Chelsea Jones